Workflow engines in Workbench: Cromwell, dsub, and Nextflow

 - Output files delocalized to Google Cloud Storage

-Moving a workflow (or a subset of workflow tasks) to a different workflow engine can be focused on rewriting the orchestration, rather than the need to rewrite each individual task.
+Moving a workflow (or a subset of workflow tasks) to a different workflow engine can be focused on rewriting the orchestration rather than rewriting individual tasks.

 Where to find existing workflows